-4 NP-Completeness
+2.3 NP-Completeness

 In light of the difficulty of settling the P-vs-NP Question, when faced with a hard problem H in NP, we cannot expect to prove that H is not in P (unconditionally).

-The best we can expect is to prove that H is not in P, assuming that NP is different from P. The contrapositive is proving that if H is in P, then so is any problem in NP (i.e., NP equals P).
+The best we can expect is a conditional proof that H is not in P, based on the assumption that NP is different from P. The contrapositive is proving that if H is in P, then so is any problem in NP (i.e., NP equals P).
 One possible way of proving such an assertion is showing that any problem in NP is polynomial-time reducible to H. This is the essence of the theory of NP-completeness.